For a greater culture of equality between women and men

 Professional and personal life

 The fight against sexual and gender-based violence must also be pursued by stepping up communication aimed at victims: reporting, support, existing protective measures within the University...".
 A support tool will be created for victims.
 Victims are often too stressed during interviews to fully grasp all the information we provide," stresses Agnès Fichard-Carroll.
 For all the measures in this plan to have a real impact, it is vital that all UM staff are aware of them.
-The culture of equality depends on clear and effective communication, but above all on the willingness and participation of everyone.
+A culture of equality requires clear and effective communication, but also and above all the willingness and participation of everyone.